Gabriel Quak: LionsXII

-On the opening day of the 2015 Malaysian Super League Season, Gabriel scored the Lionsxii's first goal of the season, helping the Lionsxii win their opening match 5-3 against PDRM FA.
-Similarly, in the Lionsxii's opening game in the Malaysia FA Cup, Gabriel scored the 3rd goal in a 4-0 win against minnows PB Melayu Kedah to push the Lionsxii into the Round of 16.
+On the opening day of the 2015 season, Gabriel scored the Lionsxii's first goal of the season, helping the Lionsxii win their opening match 5–3 against PDRM FA.
+Similarly, in the LionsXII's opening game in the Malaysia FA Cup on 28 February, Gabriel scored the 3rd goal in a 4–0 win against minnows Kedah United to push the LionsXII into the round of 16.
+In the round of 16, Gabriel scored a goal against SPA in a 4–0 win to send the team to the quarter-finals.
+He helped LionsXII to win the 2015 Malaysia FA Cup.

 Geylang International

-Following the dissolution of the LionsXII, Quak signed for Geylang International and scored his first goal for the Eagles in a league match against Warriors FC, ending a long goalscoring drought.
+Following the dissolution of the LionsXII, Gabriel signed for Geylang International in January 2016.
+He make his debut on 15 February in the Eastern Derby match against Tampines Rovers in a 3–3 match.
+On 1 April, he scored his first goal for the club in a 2–2 league match against Warriors FC, ending a long goalscoring drought.

 Matsumoto Yamaga trial

-After Geylang International and Matsumoto Yamaga signed a MOU, Quak together with fellow winger Shawal Anuar went on a one-week trial with the J2 side.
-However, he was not signed by the club.
+After Geylang International and Matsumoto Yamaga signed a MOU, Quak together with fellow winger Shawal Anuar went on a one-week trial with the J2 League side.